ZupIT/beagle-docs/content/en/article/migration-guide-analytics2.md

 )
 ```

-Once declared in the Backend, the events *(with the information listed in them)* could be retrieved in the Frontend using a custom class to handle them.
+Once declared in the Backend, the events *(with the information listed in them)* could be retrieved from the frontend using a custom class to handle them.

 * This class must extend itself from a Beagle inner class called *`Analytics`*.
 This class gathers event information into an object called *`event`*.
 You can check the Android signature for reference below: